No specific risk factors for clots with AstraZeneca Covid-19 jab: Europe health regulator

 But there is no definitive evidence.

-Dr Andreas Greinacher, a scientist from Germany's Greifswald University said his work indicates that neither birth control nor having a clotting factor mutation plays any role.
+Dr Andreas Greinacher, a scientist from Germany's University of Greifswald said his work indicates that neither birth control nor having a clotting factor mutation plays any role.

 In the general population, the symptoms are about three times more common in women than men, and the median age of those afflicted is 33, the Financial Times reported.